 But what if you’re American and are used to filling any silent gaps with whatever pointless chitchat you can think of?
 You’ll find yourself getting more and more desperate when hanging out with a Finn.

-During this last trip to Finland I told a Finn about how I used to have panic attacks as a kid where I’d run around my house tearing off my clothes, I told a Finn about that weird rash my sister gets when she’s too cold, and I even told a Finn – actually, I’m not going to share that one with the whole internet.
+My American friend told me that during her time in Finland she told a Finn about how she used to have panic attacks as a kid where she’d run around her house tearing off her clothes, she told a Finn about that weird rash her sister gets when she’s too cold, and she even told a Finn – actually, I’m not going to share that one with the whole internet.

 Finland ranks #1 in like, everything